Kappa-Dev/KappaTools/docs/tutorial.rst

 sites.
 For the rates, a determinstic binding rate is on the order of :math:`10^8`, an unbinding rate around :math:`10^2` (this would mean a disassociation constant :math:`K_D` of :math:`10^{-10}` molar, or 100 picomolar).
-When accounting for volume, let's use a mammalian volume of :math:`10^{-12}` liters, the binding rate becomes :math:`10^{-4}`; the unbinding rate shouldn't care about volume dependency, so the deterministic rate is the same as the stochastic one.
+When accounting for volume, let's use a mammalian cell volume of :math:`10^{-12}` liters, the binding rate becomes :math:`10^{-4}`; the unbinding rate shouldn't care about volume dependency, so the deterministic rate is the same as the stochastic one.
 Thus we arrive